msysbio/microbetag/docs/tutorials/local.md

 > Running `microbetag` locally using your own genomes/bins/MAGs can take significant computing time and resources.
 > In this tutorial, we use only a short number of bins that has almost no biological significance.
 > What we want to accomplish here is to make sure that you can run `microbetag` locally.
-> Using only this short number of bins (7) and a normal Linux machine and allocating 2 cpus (`threads`) for this run, where we asked all the steps to be performed, it takes almost 1 hour to be completed.
+> Indicatively, using a Linux machine and allocating 2 CPUs it took more than 1 hour for the KO annotation of just those 7 bins.
+> Running the complete workflow could get up to 6-7 hours based on the approach you will choose to reconstruct your GEMs.
 >
-> KEGG annotation using `hmmsearch` computes 24.728 KO profiles for each of your genomes; i.e. under the `KEGG_annotations/hmmout` path of your `io_path`, you will have
->
-> It worths mentioning though, that if you break
+> `carveme` is much more robust in running smoothly and faster since it does not require a RAST connection (see following paragraph).